aws/aws-advanced-jdbc-wrapper/docs/development-guide/LoadablePlugins.md

 ### Tips on Creating a Custom Plugin

-The custom plugin can subscribe to all JDBC methods being executed, which means it may be active in every workflow.
+A custom plugin can subscribe to all JDBC methods being executed, which means it may be active in every workflow.
-It is recommended to be conscious of the performance impact of subscribing and performing demanding tasks for every JDBC method.
+We recommend that you be aware of the performance impact of subscribing and performing demanding tasks for every JDBC method.

 ### Register the Custom Plugin
 The `DriverConfigurationProfiles` manages the plugin profiles.